kuzuH/TUM-Deadalus-Cloud-Security/README.md

 git clone https://github.com/<your-username>/TUM-Workshop-Student-Infrastructure.git
 ```

-1. Authenticate yourself with your GitHub credentials inside your terminal
+4. Authenticate yourself with your GitHub credentials inside your terminal
-    1. Here you have to use your PAT not your password
+    a.
+Here you have to use your PAT not your password
-    2. If you don't have a PAT, create one on your GH Settings -> Developer settings -> PATs -> Tokens (classic) -> Generate new token (classic)
+    b.
+If you don't have a PAT, create one on your GH Settings -> Developer settings -> PATs -> Tokens (classic) -> Generate new token (classic)
-2. Navigate into the project directory
+5. Navigate into the project directory

 ```
 cd TUM-Deadalus-Cloud-Security